-In August 2010, VACCO was awarded a five-year contract with orders anticipated to be valued at up to \$35 million to supply T-700 anti-icing valves for use on U.S. Army UH-60 series Black Hawk helicopters with product deliveries expected to begin in fiscal 2011.
+In August 2010, VACCO was awarded a five-year contract with orders anticipated to be valued at up to \$35 million to supply T-700 anti-icing valves for use on U.S. Army UH-60 series Black Hawk helicopters.